 Students may claim exemption from the immunization requirement for medical, religious, or other personal reasons.
 If students claim exemption from the immunization requirement, the University will require those students to leave campus and exclude them from class in the event of an outbreak of measles, mumps, rubella or diphtheria on the campus.
 Those students will not be permitted back on campus or in class until the outbreak is over or until they submit proof of adequate immunization.
-Questions may be directed to the Student Health Center, 578-6271.
+Please visit the Student Health Center, corner of West Chimes and Infirmary Road, the website at http://students.lsu.edu/shc, or call 225/578-6271, if additional information is needed.

-Sexual Harassment - PS-73
+Sexual Harassment-PS-95